Genetics and personal characteristics may play a part in the development of alcohol-related disorders.

 Those that occur over a long period of time when people regularly consume excessive amounts

-Those that occur when heavy, long-term use is stopped suddenly (withdrawal Withdrawal symptoms Alcohol (ethanol) is a depressant.
-Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma, and death.
-Genetics and personal characteristics may... read more )
+Those that occur when heavy, long-term use is stopped suddenly (withdrawal Withdrawal symptoms Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
+Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more )

 Alcohol has almost immediate effects because it is absorbed faster than it is processed (metabolized) and eliminated from the body.
 As a result, alcohol levels in the blood rise rapidly.
 Effects can occur within a few minutes of drinking.